What Is Implantable Contraception?

 - might be pregnant

-- have an implant that comes out or moves
+- has an implant that comes out or moves

-- have redness, pus, or pain at the area where the tube was placed
+- has redness, pus, or pain at the area where the tube was placed

 About Birth Control